Mani12072/Fine-Tuning-BERT-for-Telugu-Sentiment-Classification-/README.md

 - **Dataset**: `Sanath369/Telugu_sentiment_sentences` (via Hugging Face Hub)
 - **Evaluation Metrics**: Accuracy, F1 Score
+- **Libraries**: Transformers, Datasets, Evaluate, Scikit-learn, PyTorch
+-
-- **Libraries**: Transformers, Datasets, Evaluate, Scikit-learn, PyTorch I have written all the code in a single file, providing a step-by-step guide to create the model.
-The file covers everything from data preprocessing to model training and evaluation, with detailed comments explaining each step.
+I have written all the code in a single file to create the model, and it provides a complete, step-by-step guide through the entire process.
+By reviewing this file, you can easily understand the approach I took to build the model from scratch.
+The file contains every essential step, from data preprocessing to model training and evaluation.

+I have also thoroughly documented the code, explaining each function, method, and logic used throughout the file.
+Each step is detailed, allowing anyone to follow along and replicate the process.
+This includes the model’s architecture, the training pipeline, and the evaluation procedures I applied.

-While I created a Streamlit app for deployment, the focus is on the coding file, which includes the model architecture, training pipeline, and evaluation procedures.
-The file serves as the core resource, and the Streamlit deployment is an extension of the logic within it.
+Although I’ve created a Streamlit application to deploy the model, the main focus is on the coding file itself.
+The file not only helps in creating the model but also serves as the foundation for deployment.
+After creating and fine-tuning the model in the code file, I used it for deployment, but all the core work and logic are built within the file.

-This file is essential for understanding and replicating the entire model-building process, with the deployment handled through Hugging Face.
+This coding file is the key resource, and it includes all the necessary components to understand, implement, and improve the model.
+The deployment via Streamlit and Hugging Face is only an extension of the core logic provided in this file.

 Link for Hugging Face:https://huggingface.co/spaces/Mpavan45/Telugu_Sentiment_Finetuning